 In most cases, the personal financial statement covers activity for the entire calendar year preceding the year the statement is due.
-For example, a personal financial statement due in 2005 covers activity occurring between and including January 1 and December 31, 2004.
+For example, a personal financial statement due in 2017 covers activity occurring between and including January 1 and December 31, 2016.

 New Appointees.
-For a newly appointed officer, the period covered by the first required personal financial statement is determined by the date the officer is appointed to the office.
+An appointed salaried officer, appointee filling a vacancy in elective office, appointee of a major state agency, or the executive head of a state agency must file a personal financial statement during the first year of his or her appointment.
+For these newly appointed officers, the period covered by the first required personal financial statement is determined by the date the officer is appointed to the office.
 A new appointee's first personal financial statement covers the entire calendar year preceding the year of appointment rather than preceding the year the statement is due.
-For example, a person appointed to serve on a board effective December 15, 2008, is required to file a personal financial statement due January 14, 2009.
-This personal financial statement covers activity occurring between and including January 1 and December 31, 2007.
+For example, a person appointed to serve on the board of a major state agency effective December 15, 2016, is required to file a personal financial statement due January 14, 2017.
+This personal financial statement covers activity occurring between and including January 1 and December 31, 2015.
+Other new appointees, such as appointees to non-major state agencies, will file a personal financial statement on the April 30 deadline.
+The personal financial statement will cover activity for the entire calendar year preceding the year the statement is due.